 Excess Penetrant Removal:

 The developer is kept on the test surface for sufficient time to extract the trapped penetrant out for visible indication.
-The minimum development time is usually 10 mins.
-The bleed-out easily indicates the location, type, and orientation of flaw in the specimen.
+The minimum development time is usually 10 minutes.
+The bleed-out easily indicates the location, type, and orientation of the flaw in the specimen.

 Developers are available in the following six standard forms:

 - Form d-Non-aqueous Type 2: Visible Dye and

 Inspection is performed in the next step using adequate light.
 Inspection is done using visible light for visible dye penetrant and ultraviolet (UV-A) radiation of adequate intensity for fluorescent penetrant examinations.
 To understand the proper characteristics of the defects the inspector must be experienced enough.